rsta2/circle/README.md

 In this step a HTTP webserver class is added and demonstrated in a simple webserver sample in *sample/21-webserver*.
 See the *README* file in this directory for details.

+Single-core Circle applications can be source-level debugged on the Raspberry Pi 2 using the GNU debugger (GDB) and rpi_stub now.
+See *doc/debug.txt* for details.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

 In Step 1-20 the following features were introduced: